Investigation finds at least 973 Native American children died in US government boarding schools

 BILLINGS, Mont. — (AP) — At least 973 Native American children died in the U.S. government's abusive boarding school system, according to the results of an investigation released Tuesday by officials who called on the government to apologize for the schools.

+Additional children may have died after becoming sick at school and being sent home, officials said.

-The findings follow a series of listening sessions across the U.S. over the past two years in which dozens of former students recounted the harsh and often degrading treatment they endured while separated from their families.
+The findings follow a series of listening sessions held throughout the U.S. over the past two years in which dozens of former students recounted the harsh and often degrading treatment they endured while separated from their families.

-“The federal government — facilitated by the Department I lead — took deliberate and strategic actions through federal Indian boarding school policies to isolate children from their families, deny them their identities, and steal from them the languages, cultures and connections that are foundational to Native people," Haaland, a member of the Laguna Pueblo tribe in New Mexico and the country's first Native American Cabinet secretary, said in a news release Tuesday.
+“The federal government took deliberate and strategic action through boarding school policies to isolate children from their families, deny them their identities, and steal from them the languages, cultures, and connections that are foundational to Native people,” Haaland, a member of the Laguna Pueblo tribe in New Mexico and the country’s first Native American Cabinet secretary, said in a Tuesday call with reporters.

+“Make no mistake," she added, "This was a concerted attempt to eradicate the quote, ‘Indian problem,’ to either assimilate or destroy native peoples all together."

 In an initial report released in 2022, officials estimated that more than 500 children died at the schools.
 The federal government passed laws and policies in 1819 to support the schools, the last of which were still operating in the 1960s.